nerds-and-company/schematic/README.md

 | User Groups | userGroups |
 | Volumes | volumes |

-### Overrides
+### Overrides and environment variables

-Specific keys can be overriden by adding a key in `craft/config/override.yml` and setting the corresponding environment variable.
+Specific keys can be overriden by adding a key in `config/override.yml` and setting the corresponding environment variable.
 The key name in the `override.yml` needs to be the same as the key you want to override from `schema.yml`, including any parent key names.

-The value has to start and end with a `%` (percentage sign).
-The correspending environment value will be `SCHEMATIC_{value_without_percentage_signs}`.
+The override file is also applied back when exporting, so your variables are not overriden by actual values.
+Schematic also supports passing an override file using the `--override-file` flag, for instance: `./craft schematic/import --override-file=path/to/your/config/override.yml`.

 #### Example